kdiggety/helmet-ocr-agent/README.md

 # Helmet Sticker OCR Agent

 ## Features
-✅ Uses `ocr_pipeline.py` for single-source-of-truth logic
+✅ Uses `helmet_sticker_ocr_pipeline.py` for the shared OCR logic
 ✅ Jupyter + CLI remain in sync automatically
 ✅ Detects helmets and stickers, applies OCR, aggregates results

+## Notes
+✅ Leveraging MakeSense.ai to generate the COCO JSON file which contains the image regions for labels and categorizations

 ## 📖 Terminology